 Starting current

-With voltage circuit(s) energised at nominal voltage, static meters shall start and continue to register at the current (and, in the case of poly-phase meters, with balanced load) specified by the manufacturer.
+With voltage circuit(s) and auxiliary supply circuit(s) energised at nominal voltage, static meters shall start and continue to register at the current (and, in the case of poly-phase meters, with balanced load) specified by the manufacturer.

 If the meter is designed for the measurement of energy in both directions, then the starting current test shall be applied with energy flowing in each direction.